BPM Software | #1 Business Process Management Platform to Streamline Processes

 The final step is to discuss the process flow with all stakeholders and get the necessary approvals to set the process in motion.

-Creating documentation for a business process helps you see how it all comes together when the process is executed in an organization.
+Creating documentation for business process management helps you see how it all comes together when the process is executed in an organization.

 For instance, here is how the payroll process would be documented

-Kissflow is a low-code platform that helps you build customized business processes.
+Kissflow is a low-code platform that helps you build customized business process management software.
 It can turn workflows into automated tasks and help you create automated business process documentation.

 Instead of mapping business processes in a standalone documentation tool, you can document, design, automate, and manage processes directly in Kissflow.